Reports: Padres, Machado agree to 10-year, $300 million deal

 Machado, 26, batted .297 with 37 home runs and 107 RBIs last season with the Baltimore Orioles and Los Angeles Dodgers.

-The four-time All-Star and two-time Gold Glove Award winner was one of the top unsigned superstars on the market, along with outfielder Bryce Harper.
+The four-time All-Star and two-time Gold Glove Award winner was one of the top unsigned superstars on the market, along with Harper.

-The Chicago White Sox and Philadelphia Phillies were considered front-runners in the Machado sweepstakes before the Padres got involved.
+Landing Machado doesn’t eliminate San Diego from the Harper chase.
+MLB Network’s Jon Heyman reported that the Padres haven’t ruled out another big move, as their projected $110 million payroll — including Machado — is still lower than most teams.

 The Padres have posted eight straight losing seasons and haven’t been to the playoffs since 2006.